cantools/cantools/README.rst

 - The maximum signal size is 64 bits, which in practice is never exceeded.

-In the examples below the database is `motohawk.dbc`_.
+Below is an example of how to generate C source code from a database.
+The database is ``tests/files/motohawk.dbc``.

 .. code-block:: text